 Oxford Diffraction Xcalibur Nova X-ray Crystallography System

-This instrument will be used in courses and research for physics, chemistry, geology and BBMB (biochemistry, biophysics and molecular biology).
+This instrument is used in courses and research for physics, chemistry, geology and BBMB (biochemistry, biophysics and molecular biology).
 The system includes a Cu-K alpha sealed tube X-ray source, focusing optics, two-dimensional ccd (charged-couple device) detector and a cryogenic cooling system for temperature control of the sample.
 X-ray diffraction data can be collected on both single crystals (both small molecule and protein) and powders.
-Faculty and students will use the system to analyze a wide variety of samples, including protein crystals, small molecule crystals, mixed amorphous and crystalline polyethylene, metal doped sol-gel glasses, liquids and mineral powders.
+Faculty and students use the system to analyze a wide variety of samples, including protein crystals, small molecule crystals, mixed amorphous and crystalline polyethylene, metal doped sol-gel glasses, liquids and mineral powders.
 Purchased with funding for the NSF.

 Plas-Labs Model 855-AC Controlled Atmosphere Chamber

 This chamber, commonly called a glove box, is used for work in oxygen-free situations and for critical isolation of either the operator or the research materials.
 It is used primarily in the advanced laboratory coursework and in senior research.